transdigiware/blockchain/howto/ibp-console-organizations.md

 ## Updating an organization MSP definition
 {: #ibp-console-govern-update-msp}

-It is possible that you will need to update an organization MSP definition, such as the display name or the certificates that are included inside the MSP.
+It is possible that you will need to update an organization MSP definition, such as the display name, or certificates that are included inside the MSP.
+You can also enable Node OU support on the MSP.
+Enabling Node OU support is recommended because it greatly simplifies the steps required after certificates are renewed.

 It is recommended that you do not change the `msp_id` field as this might cause breaking changes to your network.
 {: important}